JohannesPertl/reddit-video-download-bot/README.md

 Videos hosted on the social media platform www.reddit.com are nearly impossible to download, especially with sound.
 To make sharing easier, I decided to write my own bot that provides an easy way to download them.

-Since 2018, I run it on my own Raspberry Pi at home.

 Currently, the bot account is [VredditDownloader](https://www.reddit.com/user/VredditDownloader).